rancorm/hip-flask/README.md

 Lightweight Flask extension to simplify the integration of CSS and JavaScript files into your applications.

-## How to start?
+## Start here

-Install the extension with dependencies:
+Install the extension:

 ```sh
 pip install hip-flask